mkdocstrings/griffe/docs/extensions/built-in/apidiff.md

     path: build/api-history.json
 ```

 The extension adds callouts for additions, deprecations, undeprecations, removals, and every other recorded change.
 Multiple changes to one object in the same version are grouped.
-A removed object has no current docstring, so its removal is attached to the nearest parent that still exists.
+A removed object has no current public docstring, so its removal is also attached to the nearest public parent that still exists.

-NOTE: Alias-specific callouts are not injected yet.
-Griffe aliases currently share their target's docstring, so changing an alias docstring would incorrectly affect the target and its other aliases.
+Public aliases are resolved to their final targets.
+The extension uses all historical canonical paths, so a target keeps the same history when its private implementation path changes.
+If its public path differs from its canonical path or changes over time, the **Added** and **Removed** callouts describe the public locations and their versions.
+This model assumes the recommended API layout in which a logical object has only one public location in each release.

 The history file is optional.
 Enabling the extension before running `griffe diff` is a no-op.